Skip to main content

 General Privacy Notice

-This privacy notice tells you how the Office of the Police Ombudsman for Northern Ireland (the Office) uses your personal information.
+This Privacy Notice tells you how the Office of the Police Ombudsman for Northern Ireland (the Office) uses your personal information.

-This document provides in summary form a description of the types of personal information held by the Police Ombudsman’s Office, where we got such information, why we have it and what we do with it.
+This document provides in summary form a description of the types of personal information held by the Office of the Police Ombudsman for Northern Ireland, where we obtained this information, why we need to hold it and what we do with it.
+It also sets out in summary form the rights of those people (the data subjects) whose personal information we hold.

-The types of personal information we hold and who provided it to us:
+The types of personal information we hold and who provided it to us

 • People who seek to make or have made a complaint about the conduct of a police officer and others exercising policing powers in Northern Ireland